clemlatz/meteor-hue/README.md

 ### HueLight

 The `HueLight` object represents a light connected to your bridge.
-It allow you to update a light's state by sending request through the bridge.
+It allow you to change a light's state by sending request through the bridge.

 #### Properties